Nikolai Vasilyevich Repnin: Rule of Poland

-In order to further Russian interests, he encouraged the creation of two Protestant confederations (of Sluck and Toruń) and later, a Catholic one (the Radom Confederation, led by Karol Stanisław "Panie Kochanku" Radziwiłł).
 According to the Encyclopædia Britannica Eleventh Edition, Repnin's correspondence reveals that he disliked the type of politics he was required to engage in.
-Nevertheless, he obeyed his instructions, and used various means to force the 1767–68 Sejm (the "Repnin Sejm") to concede all points in dispute.
+Nevertheless, he obeyed his instructions, and used various means to force the 1767–1768 Sejm (the "Repnin Sejm") to concede all points in dispute.
 Before the Sejm, he ordered the capture and exile to Kaluga of some vocal opponents of his policies — Józef Andrzej Załuski and Wacław Rzewuski.
 The immediate result was the formation of the Bar Confederation, which practically demolished the ambassador's strategy.